* Last updated: November 3, 2020 *

 Different doctors are doing different things, and quite honestly, we’re still figuring out what to do on our end.
 That gives you options.
 Feel free to talk to your provider about what you think might work best for you.
 Here are some things you may want to consider doing.

-Can you do some appointments by phone?
+Can you do some appointments by phone or video?